 Students will be pre-registered into LANG1002A / LANG1002S / LANG1002I based on their English proficiency upon admission to HKUST.
 This is the course which students must take in order to complete their graduation requirements.To fulfill the Common Core English requirement, students must meet at least the minimum level of 4 for English proficiency and academic literacy at the end of their Year One studies.
-Students who wish to be placed into a different course should contact Dr. Li Po Lung (E-mail: firstname.lastname@example.org).
+Students who think that they have been incorrectly placed should contact Dr. Li Po Lung (E-mail: email@example.com).

 Intended learning outcomes

 |Graduate attributes: By the end of this semester you will be able to…|

 ||Leadership and teamwork|